 6. Inaccessibility to Financial Education

 However Access to quality financial education programmes can be unevenly disseminated, thereby limiting the opportunities for working women to improve their financial literacy.
-In some regions, financial literacy programmes may be less accessible or less tailored to women’s specific requirements.
-This inaccessibility can perpetuate economic disparities.
+Also, In some regions, financial literacy programmes may be less accessible or less tailored to women’s specific requirements.
+Thus, This inaccessibility can perpetuate economic disparities.

 The Impact of Financial Literacy on Working Women’s Economic Empowerment and Financial Well-Being